 The restriction for the test was measured in mmH2o.
 We also calculated roughly what the MK8 Golf GTI would require in terms of airflow in CFM on Stock ECU software, this worked out at around 460CFM.

 While this is what the car would need to run efficiently, removal of any restriction within the system will only benefit the car further in terms of spool time, power and torque.
-Each test is carried out 3 times in the same controlled maner and then we take the average from each test for the final figures to ensure continuity.
+Each test is carried out 3 times in the same controlled manner and then we take the average from each test for the final figures to ensure continuity.

 Stock Intake system

-The first test was to get a base line by running the complete stock intake system using the airbox with OEM filter, corrugated plastic intake hose and plastic turbo inlet adapter.
+The first test was to get a baseline by running the complete stock intake system using the airbox with OEM filter, corrugated plastic intake hose and plastic turbo inlet adapter.
 The stock system was able to achieve a maximum CFM of 609 but we only recorded data to 600 as we used increments of 50 units.
 This gave a maximum restriction value of 1126.73 mmH2O @ 600CFM.

 It was evident that the OE system, while capable of supplying the airflow the car needed on stock ECU tune had its limitations.